 Hair

-Students' hair must be well groomed and neat, traditional in style with no dyed, highlighted, or extreme cuts or colored extensions.
-Boys' hair must be neatly trimmed and cannot touch the collar.
+Students' hair must be clean, well groomed and neat in a traditional style with no dyed, highlighted, extreme cuts or colored/glitter extensions.
+Boys' hair must be neatly trimmed and cannot touch the collar or be long enough in the front to cover their eyes.
 No trends, extreme styles, shaved designs, buzzed styles, or mohawks of any kind are permitted.
-Headbands should be fitted to the head.
+Girls' headbands should be fitted to the head.
 Novelty headbands and bandanas are not permitted.
 Final determination of what is traditional and appropriate is determined by the administration.

 Make-up

 Make-up is not to be worn by any students.
-Clear or very light-colored or sheer nail polish may be worn.
+Clear/sheer nail polish may be worn.

 Jewelry